-The ongoing job market upheaval means there are often numerous employment options available to potential candidates and in some cases the council have found it difficult to recruit to specialist posts.
-However, job turnover has slowed significantly in the last six months and most key posts are filled, with a permanent Head of Legal Services and Monitoring Officer crucially now in post.
-We have had changes at the most senior level of the organisation and our S151 Officer is retiring in the near future, but succession plans are in place for this, and the Director posts are currently covered by internal interim appointments which are working well.
-This position will be resolved in the Autumn with a permanent recruitment campaign.
+The ongoing job market upheaval means there are often numerous employment options available to potential candidates and in some cases the Council has found it difficult to recruit to specialist posts.
+However, job turnover has slowed significantly in the last twelve months and most key posts are filled, with all but one of the Senior Leadership Team now being permanent appointments.
+The recruitment campaign for that remaining post begins in June 2024 and there are interim arrangements still in place which are working well.